jazz-community/work-item-command-line/README.md

 **Work Item ID:** Parameter `"id"` can not be changed.

 **Project Area:** Parameter `"projectArea"` can only be specified when creating the work item.
 It can not be set to a different value later.

+**Creation Date:** Parameter `"creationDate"` can only be specified when creating the work item.
+It can not be set to a different value later.
+This is true for the importWorkitem command as well.

 ### Comments
 Parameter `"internalComments"` can be used to add a comment.
 This attribute only supports the default and add mode.
 Comments can not be removed.